finos/rune-python-generator/README.md

 ### Rune-DSL Updates

 Renovate will generate a PR when the version of the DSL has been updated at com.regnosys.rosetta:com.regnosys.rosetta.
-The PR will calrify whether the change succsessfully builds and passes JUNIT and Python unit testing.
+The PR will clarify whether the change succsessfully builds and passes JUNIT and Python unit testing.

 Any maintainer can merge changes that successfully build and pass the tests.